s92xiong/find-la-cloche/README.md

 ## Why I built this project, what I hope it solves

-The LCST is one of the most popular backpacking trails in Ontario, but I've noticed it is very difficult to find information about the campsites which are essential to complete a multi-day backpacking trip.
-Ontario Parks reservation system doesn't provide any images nor information of the campsites, and any information one can find is scattered online, on multiple blogs, requiring users to conduct extensive research.
+The LCST is one of the most popular backpacking trails in Ontario.
+Despite its popularity, it is difficult to find information about Killarney campsites which are essential to complete a multi-day backpacking trip.
+Ontario Parks reservation provides few details nor any images of the campsites, and any information one can find is scattered online, requiring users to conduct extensive research.

-Some important questions that I have when reserving a campsite: does this campsite have access to clean water?
+Some important questions that I have when reserving a campsite in the backcountry: does this location have access to clean water?
 Will a tree fall over on me?
+Is the ground flat?
 How is the privacy?
 Is there a place where I can safely hang my food?
-These are all questions I'm sure other people are asking too.
-I hope this website can serve as an opportunity for backpackers to come together online and help contribute to the outdoors community.
+Are the conditions adequate to set up my tent or hammock?
+I am confident that others are asking these same questions.
+Thus, I built this application to serve as an opportunity for backpackers to come together and help contribute to the outdoors community.

 ## Frameworks